skaes/logjam-tools/README.md

 A daemon which takes frontend performance data via HTTP GET requests and publishes it on on ZeroMQ PUB socket for the importer to pick up.

+## logjam-graylog-forwarder

+A daemon which subscribes to PUB sockets of logjam-devices and forwards GELF messages to a graylog GELF socket endpoint.

 ## Speed